 Find Kentucky state and local veteran’s benefits including education, employment, healthcare, tax breaks/exemptions, recreation and much more below.
 Kentucky is officially a commonwealth, so we use “State of Kentucky” and “Commonwealth of Kentucky” interchangeably here.
-The Bluegrass State provides benefits for over 300,000 veterans who reside in the State of Kentucky.
+The Bluegrass State provides benefits for over 300,000 veterans.

 Veteran Education Benefits